nainshi-95/DepthTool/plan.md

 Multiple slices in one picture

-The same rule prevents duplicate syntax parsing/writing.
+The same rule prevents duplicate writing/parsing.

 Example: